intel-iot-devkit/Video-Analytics-OpenCV/tutorials/opencv/Python/README.md

 # Python Code Samples for Video Analytics with OpenCV
 #### *- With a focus on Digital Signage

-## Computer Vision for digital Signage

-Modern digital signage in a retail environment incorporates computer vision technologies for video analytics as well as attribution purposes.
-These tutorial samples are intended for developers of computer vision and analytics for digital signage and uses the widely used Open-Source Computer Vision (OpenCV) library for computer vision.
+Modern retail settings incorporate computer vision technologies for video analytics as well as attribution purposes.
+These tutorial samples are intended for developers of computer vision and analytics and uses the widely used Open-Source Computer Vision (OpenCV) library for computer vision.

-To learn more about the use of Computer Vision and Video Analytics in digital signage refer to the following article:
+To learn more about the use of Computer Vision and Video Analytics refer to the following article:

 [Introduction to Developing and Optimizing Display Technology](https://software.intel.com/en-us/articles/introduction-to-developing-and-optimizing-display-technology)